Headshot

 Accepted for presentation at DTEA 22, BSE Summer Forum on Preferences and Bounded Rationality 22, and BSE Summer Forum on Networks 23

-Abstract: We study the "common prior" assumption and its implications when agents have differential information and preferences beyond subjective expected utility (SEU).
-We consider consequentialist interim preferences that are consistent with respect to the same ex-ante evaluation and characterize the latter in terms of extreme limits of higher-order expectations.
-Notably, agents are mutually dynamic consistent with respect to the same ex-ante evaluation if and only if all the limits of higher-order expectations are the same, extending beyond SEU the classical characterization of the common prior assumption in Samet (1998).
-Within this framework, we characterize the properties of equilibrium prices in financial beauty contests (and other coordination games) in terms of the agents' private information, coordination motives, and attitudes toward uncertainty.
-Differently from the SEU case, the limit price does not coincide in general with the common ex-ante expectation.
-Moreover, when the agents share the same benchmark probabilistic model, high-coordination motives make their concern for misspecification disappear in equilibrium, exposing them to a divergence between the market price and the fundamental value of the security.
+Abstract: We study the "common prior" assumption when agents have differential information and preferences beyond subjective expected utility (SEU).
+We consider interim preferences consistent with respect to the same ex-ante evaluation and characterize them.
+Notably, agents are mutually dynamic consistent with respect to the same ex-ante evaluation if and only if all the limits of higher-order expectations coincide.
+Within this framework, we characterize the properties of equilibrium prices in financial beauty contests.
+Unlike the SEU case, the limit price does not coincide with the common ex-ante expectation.
+Moreover, high-coordination motives create a divergence between the market price and the fundamental value.

 Accepted for presentation at DTEA 22 and ESSET 23